devsoldier/mealapp/README.md

 Maximilian's Flutter and Dart guide

 The App showcases the use of the following features:
-  *-passing data from one page to another using routes *-Drawer api
+  &nbsp-passing data from one page to another using routes &nbsp-Drawer api
-  *-Tab api
+  &nbsp-Tab api
-  *-Filter logic
+  &nbsp-Filter logic
-  *-Remove logic
+  &nbsp-Remove logic
-  *-Favorites logic
+  &nbsp-Favorites logic